cilium/cilium.io/src/posts/2023-08-28-shekner/index.md

 ## Conclusion

 This blog post walked through how we migrated from Calico to Cilium using the new `CiliumNodeConfig` feature.
-Overall, we found the process to be smooth and are excited for the possibility that switching to Cilium will unlock for our platform.
+Overall, we found the process to be smooth and are excited for the possibilities that switching to Cilium will unlock for our platform.